EddyLuten/bhreia.com/docs/campaigns/game-notes.md

 - Sah-Sauj's brother's names is Spinoach, her uncle's name is Pete Moss
 - Wolf has been kicked out of his clan for bucking traditions, especially during times of war
 - Pasha's dagger is a Karambit
+- When Gadot was a child, he had a river raft that he named the SS Gadot